 Hack #1: Plan & Prioritize

-I'm the type of person who needs a to-do list and a routine.
-Without either, I am overwhelmed by "traffic in the brain."
-By spending time planning and prioritizing my week, I'm far more productive than if I jump right into my day without a plan.
+I'm the type of person who needs a routine otherwise I’m overwhelmed by "traffic in the brain."
+By factoring time into my routine for planning and prioritizing my week, I'm far more productive than if I jump right in without a plan.

 GOOD: Spend 10 Minutes On Sunday Planning Your Week

 This should be a flexible plan, and you should expect and plan for a few changes.
-Sunday afternoon (Give yourself the evening to unwind.) is a great time to sit down and make a list of any appointments, scheduled activities, and deadlines that are unavoidable.
-These are your important and urgent tasks.
+Sunday afternoon (Give yourself the evening to unwind…) is a great time to sit down and make a list of any appointments, scheduled activities, and deadlines that are unavoidable.

 Using a planner or calendar app on your phone, schedule in all of these events.